 Regulatory Compliance

-We focus our representation on hospitality and gaming owners, investors, developers and managers.
-In addition, we are pleased to provide our legal services to individuals seeking gaming licensure, as well as to those who supply goods or other services to the hotel, gaming and restaurant industries.
+Billings Law, LLC focuses its representation on hospitality and gaming owners, investors, developers and managers.
+In addition, the firm is pleased to provide legal services to individuals seeking gaming licensure, as well as to those who supply goods or other services to the hotel, gaming and restaurant industries.

 A native of Colorado, Doug spent much of his childhood working at two inns owned by his father in the mountain resort community of Glenwood Springs.

-This experience caused Doug to become enamored with the industry, leading him to enroll in the highly-regarded hotel administration program at the University of Nevada, Las Vegas.
+Doug became enamored with the industry, leading him to enroll in the highly-regarded hotel administration program at the University of Nevada, Las Vegas.
 Doug ultimately graduated from UNLV in 1988 with a B.S. in Business Administration.

 While still attending UNLV in 1987, Doug began working in the school's athletic department, where he assisted with fundraising, event management and Olympic sports.
 Doug's tenure in the athletic department coincided with the UNLV Runnin' Rebels 1990 NCAA basketball championship (clearly the greatest college basketball team of all time).

 Doug has worked not only as an attorney, but as a commercial real estate salesperson, where much of his work was focused on restaurant and hotel properties.
-Doug regularly attends industry events, including both those aimed at attorneys and those events designed especially for member of the hospitality and gaming industries.
+Doug fequently attends industry events, including both those aimed at attorneys and those events designed for members of the hospitality and gaming industries.

 Doug has also served as a San Diego Superior Court judge pro tem and is one of the founders of his local community's Little League program, which now serves over 500 youth baseball players every year.